TimothyEBaldwin/RO_cvs2git2/README.md

 ## Todo

  - [ ] Understand the history of the CVS default branch.
- - [ ] Provide a merged branch combining the history of all the development product files.
-This will use symbolic links
+ - [x] Provide a merged branch combining the history of all the development product files.
+This will use symbolic links in the Products directories to point to the right branch.
  - [ ] Add the remainer of the CVS trunk history to the merged branch.
  - [ ] Merge consecutive commits in product branches.
  - [ ] Add .gitmodules file to submodules branches.